Consumer medicine information

 Consumer medicine information (CMI) leaflet

-Please read this leaflet carefully before you start using Oxaliplatin Accord.
+Please read this leaflet carefully before you start using Oxaliplatin Accord 50 mg/10 mL Concentrate for infusion.

 1. Why am I being given Oxaliplatin Accord?